Battling the Stereotype Myths of Mobile Homes One Home at a Time

 I see the need for a mobile home magazine.
 After my husband and I purchased our 1978 single wide last year I searched Google for mobile home remodeling ideas but found very little.
 That’s how I came up with the idea of Mobile Home Living.
 I think there’s a need and the worse that can happen is a little wasted time.

 Stereotypes are part of life here in America.
 We conscientiously stereotype everything whether we mean to or not.
 The majority of these stereotypes are remnants from the past when information was a bit harder to get.
 We took other people’s opinions as fact without knowing any better – who could prove the information wrong, after all?

-We have stereotype myths for older men driving sports cars, younger women that marry older men, rich people and poor people.
-All of them have some sort of classification or name that automatically gets attached to them upon first sight.
+We have stereotype myths for older men driving sports cars, younger women that marry older men, rich people, and poor people.
+All of them have some sort of classification or name attached to them at first sight.
 It’s not fair to judge anyone and more often than not, the stereotype doesn’t apply.

 What Others Think of Mobile Homes

 I asked a few friends what ‘Trailer Trash‘ meant to them.
 Their answers surprised me.
 Instead of it being a general term for all mobile homes and owners it was reserved just run-down mobile homes that were not cared for.